 Private sector health care organizations like UNC Health are constantly seeking ways to improve application and data access for its staff, and virtualization is proving to be the means to streamline access while protecting against exploits and malware.
 UNC Health Care illustrates a number of solution best practices that are applicable for a public sector agency wanting to secure its remote and/or roaming workforce:

 - User Context.
 IT has to consider that staff and contractors will take their work home with them, on occasion, thus creating additional security risk.
 Agencies need to put in place access controls to limit what the user is allowed to do, based on their location.

 - Device and Network Awareness.
-Thin clients can be profiled according to network, location or user.
+Endpoints can be profiled according to network, location or user.
 Using device management technology, it is possible to lock out devices similar to the way network access controls work.
 If a device is found to be operating outside of defined parameters, controls are in place to automatically cause these devices to cease to function.

 - Roaming Mode.
 With staff moving constantly between locations and workstations locations, IT has to provide security controls that support this mobility and yet allow fast access to critical files and applications.
 IT can configure a roaming mode which allows staff, for example, to simply tap their badge to securely login to their desktop from any roaming endpoint.
 Additionally, IT could provide a kiosk mode which stays logged in, but runs programs under the user’s context.
 Users are required to type in their password only twice a day; the rest of the time they simply tap the employee badge on the card reader to login automatically.

 - Certificate-Based Communication.
 Using software-driven endpoint technology, IT can deploy certificate-based communication between management servers and virtual endpoints.
 This protects against DoS and man-in-the-middle attacks.